 You will also want to confirm that you are exporting not only your site content, but also your navigation menus and headers and footers.
 WordPress users will find that their menus can be exported as files with the “.PO“ extension, while more robust CMS systems typically include everything in a single XML export.
 A great way to confirm you are getting everything in the export is to have your language partner do a “pseudo-translation.”
 They can take your exported files, run a quick fake translation on them and then send them back for you to import and make sure you aren’t missing chunks of content.

 How often do you update your site and how many of those updates do you want to see in your translated versions?
-If a lot of updates are happening on a weekly basis, you might want to consider more direct, dynamic connections to your CMS, such as those provided by proxy services, like Smartling or Easyling.
+If a lot of updates are happening on a weekly basis, you might want to consider more direct, dynamic connections to your CMS, such as those provided by proxy services like Easyling.
 Ask your language service partner if they work with these providers and how they can help you make a plan for translation on an ongoing basis.

 Localization of your website can carry many benefits.
 Your language service partner can evaluate your current CMS and get you on the right path.
 If you are considering making your website mobile-friendly, it may be a good time to evaluate and possibly convert your CMS as well.
 If your CMS does not separate content from its display, for example, any type of localization or customization will be difficult.
 Your language service partner can guide you through the process and make sure you are well-positioned for localization now and into the future.

 Download our Quick Guide